 (n,n’) provides a useful tool for studying the spin cut-off parameter since the reactions proceed largely through the population of a compound nucleus with a relatively wide range of angular momentum.
 As the energy of the incident neutron increases, a wider range of states can be populated if they exist.
 The dependence on spin cut-off would be most evident in the energy dependence of the (n,n’) partial cross section to off-yrast states.
 Reaction modeling bears this out.
 Figure 5 shows the ratio of the partial cross section for the population of the 22+ level in 238U(n,n’) as a function of incident neutron energy calculated using the TALYS reaction code for two different choices of spin cut-off.
 The solid line shows the case where a constant temperature level density is assumed and the spin cut-off parameter was varied from 75% to 125% of its “normal” value given by the equation (3) above.
 The ratio decreases by nearly a factor of 2 with increasing energy.
-In contrast, the dashed line shows the ratio of the population of the 22+ state when the LD and RSF from the recent Oslo measurements [Gut13a] is divided by the results obtained using the default Gilbert and Cameron in TALYS.
+In contrast, the dashed line shows the ratio of the population of the 22+ state when the LD and RSF (from recent Oslo measurements [Gut13a]) is divided by the results obtained using the default Gilbert and Cameron in TALYS.
 In this case the ratio decreases by nearly a factor of 2.
 Similar behavior is seen in the partial cross sections for other off-yrast levels as well.

 Information regarding the spin cutoff parameter can also be obtained through observation of the relative population of two low-lying states with very different spins via activation.
 This method has been used in Hg and Au by Chakravarty [Cha92] and more recently by Sudar in Hg and Pt [Sud06].
-Figure 6 shows this for the case of 52mMn(Jπ=2+)/52gMn(Jπ=6+) ratio populated via 56Fe(p,n) measured via stacked target activation at the LBNL 88-Inch cyclotron as compared to TALYS calculations for different values of the spin cut-off parameter.
+Figure 6 shows this for the case of the 52mMn(Jπ=2+)/52gMn(Jπ=6+) ratio populated via 56Fe(p,n) measured via stacked target activation at the LBNL 88-Inch cyclotron as compared to TALYS calculations for different values of the spin cut-off parameter.